 Their travel dates are a factor to consider as well.
 Are they going during peak or off-season?
 How much time is there between the search date and the travel date?
 Are they travelling alone, or will they need additional rooms for their children?

 For dynamic pricing to be effective, the system needs to take all that information into consideration as it calculates a price.
 It also needs to look at similar hotel offers, as well as check if the traveler is part of a loyalty program.

 Mobile apps may be the most interesting medium when it comes to price.
 Travelers using apps to book rooms are typically already on the road, looking for a place to stay that night.
 They frequently are earning loyalty points in some fashion, and can’t hop around as easily from one app to the next as they might on a browser.

 In short, the customer on the app is almost locked into a hotel chain.
 The hotelier, depending on the strategy, can dynamically apply higher room rates for app users, since there is less competition, or reward the consumer for loyalty with the expectation that they will have more night stays over the course of a year, and offer a lower price.

 Looking Back at the Medium

 It’s clear that the medium should have a large impact on the price presented to the customer.
-The strategy for print ads, web sites and mobile applications need to take into consider the customer’s elasticity, the ease in which they can see competitive pricing, and their loyalty when calculating a price.
+The strategy for print ads, websites and mobile applications need to take into consideration the customer’s elasticity, the ease in which they can see competitive pricing, and their loyalty when calculating a price.
 Determining prices requires a powerful dynamic pricing engine that uses artificial intelligence to find the optimal room rate for each medium.